cybertec-postgresql/pgwatch2/README.md

 attributes should be decalared.
 For YAML based setups this means adding a "column_attrs.yaml" file in the metric's top folder and for Config DB based setup an according "column_attrs" JSON column should be filled.
 * NB!
 For Prometheus all text fields will be turned into tags / labels as only floats can be stored.

+### Metric attributes

+Besides column attributes starting from v1.7 there are also metric attributes which enable currently two special behaviours for some specific metrics:

+ * is_instance_level - enables caching, i.e. sharing of metric data between various databases of a single instance to reduce load on the monitored server.
+ * metric_storage_name - enables dynamic "renaming" of metrics at storage level, i.e. declaring almost similar metrics with different names but the data will be stored under one metric.
+Currently used (for out-of-the box metrics) only for the 'stat_statements_no_query_text' metric, to not to store actualy query texts from the "pg_stat_statements" extension for more security sensitive instances.

 # File based operation